 7. During the case of any trouble during registration or payment refund issues, schools should contact their concerned regional office of CBSE.

-8. As per ‘The Rights of Persons with Disabilities Act 2016’, CBSE is extending several exemptions/concessions to candidates with disabilities.
+8. As per ‘The Rights of Persons including Disabilities Act 2016’, CBSE is extending several exemptions/concessions to candidates by disabilities.
 Check details here: http://cbse.nic.in/newsite/attach/CWSN%20April%202019.pdf.

-9. Individually those students whose names are submitted through the online registration method will be allowed to appear for the February-April 2021 board examinations during classes 10 and 12.
+9. Individually those students whose names are submitted through the online registration process will be permitted to appear for the February-April 2021 board examinations during classes 10 and 12.

 10. CBSE schools have to update student data proceeding OASIS before registration.